Temperature Distribution Predictions

 (Some of the case study results shown)

-CFD techniques also helped design engineers at Vulcanic really understand why the heating element has certain behavioral characteristics.
+CFD techniques also helped design engineers at Vulcanic really understand why the heating element has certain behavioural characteristics.
 The fluid flow paths could be easily visualized and re-circulation, or dead zone areas, better understood that reveal performance issues such as ‘hotspots’.
 This then facilitates design change that balances or evens out the heat transfer process.